BelemRuizMendoza/learn-api-doc-1/e2-document-json.md

 "danger": false
 }
 ```
-Displays the weather forecast for the specified day.
+Represents the weather forecast for the specified day.
 |Element|Description|Type|Notes|
 |:------|:----------|:--:|:----|
 |`date`|The date of the forecast.|string|Format is YYYY-MM-DD.|